 - The research team from a major advertising platform proposes a way to incorporate attribution modeling into the bidding strategy for more efficient bidding on advertisement platforms.

-- Finally, the research team from a leading tech company offers a novel LSTM-based approach to solving the attribution problem.
+- The research team from a leading tech company offers a novel LSTM-based approach to solving the attribution problem.

 As ads are getting very expensive and effective marketing channels are becoming more and more crowded, optimization of marketing and advertising expenses turns into the number one priority for most marketers.
 Fortunately, artificial intelligence offers lots of working solutions for optimizing marketing campaigns.